 The following uses the Library of Congress Digital Collections as an example but locating finding aids/collection guides/collection descriptions will require different steps across unique archival collections.

-If you being your search at the Library of Congress Digital Collections Page you will be able to easily locate the collection description/finding aid: https://www.loc.gov/collections/
+If you are doing your search at the Library of Congress Digital Collections Page you will be able to easily locate the collection description/finding aid here: https://www.loc.gov/collections/

 If you are unable to locate the collection guide or finding aid, you can use individual archival item descriptions, when available, to develop a better understanding of the context.
 The example provided below is a digital image found in the Library of Congress Digital Collections.
-At the item level - shown in the screenshot below -- we can se a variety of details about the item that might be relevant as we develop keywords and directions to take our research.
+At the item level - shown in the screenshot below -- we can use a variety of details about the item that might be relevant as we develop keywords and directions to take our research.
 You might also click on the other collection links provided in the 'Part of' box in the right hand side.
-While these links won't take you to the finding aids you can locate other items in those collections.
+While these links won't take you to the finding aids, you can locate other items in those collections though them.

 Reading over your document and the archival collection guide, look for names, dates, places, organizations, and other specific words, phrases, or topics you can search for.

-From this example, from the Gilbert Haugen correspondence on women's suffrage, 1894, what terms of phrases jump out at you?
-Check out the object description available in our UI Libraries catalog.
+From this example, from the Evelyn Birkby World War II Scrapbook, 1942-1944, what terms, phrases, or pictured things jump out at you?
+Check out the finding aid of the collection, as well as this specific document's object description available in the Iowa Digital Library (scroll to the bottom).
 What other terms or phrases catch your eye?